 Arrange to meet with your child’s teacher to discuss how you can support their learning at home.
 Also, inform their teacher that they are free to contact you regarding any problems with your son or daughter’s education.
+If you have any serious problems, The Law Offices of Scott D. Rogoff, P.C. are available to help out.
 By being readily available for the school to contact, you can find ways to help your child develop academically and socially.

 - Ensure They Complete Their Homework

 Every school will provide children with homework, and it’s a parent’s duty to ensure they complete it on time and to a high standard.
 Instil a hard work ethic into your child by encouraging them to complete their homework once he or she arrives home from school.
 State the importance of working hard and how completing their homework to the best of their ability can build the foundations for a fruitful future.
 However, also allow your children to have a balance – all work and no play doesn’t make the grounds of a happy childhood.

 - Explore Museums and Galleries

 While textbooks are excellent learning tools, it can often be difficult for some children to absorb a considerable amount of text.
 If you want your child to develop an interest or passion for a subject, visit museums and galleries that will allow them to learn more about history or the world around them through interactive exhibits.
 The Natural History Museum is a superb place for kids to learn about dinosaurs and animals.
 It also makes for a good day out or weekend away to London.